Dublin Transport Authority

 The legislation sets out its general transport, economic, social, and environmental objectives.
 The Authority is to have a strategic transport planning function.
 It is to provide for public transport services, an infrastructure and effective transport management.
 The Minister may confer additional functions by order.

-The Authority is to have regard to a number of factors including national policies such as National Spatial Strategy, Transport 21, demographic, economic, land use issues, social trends.
+The Authority is to have regard to a number of factors, including national policies such as National Spatial Strategy, Transport 21, demographic, economic, land use issues, and social trends.
 The Authority is to consult with local authorities, organisations and communities when preparing the strategy.

 The transport strategy is to be reviewed every six years at least, this is to coincide with the review cycle for regional planning guidelines.

 There is to be an integrated implementation plan to set out the work program to be pursued by the Authority in the medium term.
-It is to set out actions to be taken within the six year period in respect of infrastructure investment, integration of public transport infrastructure, procurement of public transport services.
+It is to set out actions to be taken within the six-year period with respect to infrastructure investment, integration of public transport infrastructure, and procurement of public transport services.

 The Minister is to provide written guidance on multiannual funding arrangements in conjunction, consultation with the Minister for Finance, plan must have due regard to the need for the most beneficial, effective and efficient use of exchequer resources.

-The Advisory Council is to consider and make recommendations to the Authority in the drafts transport strategy, draft integration implementation plan and draft strategic management plan.
-It is to monitor implementation of the strategy and make recommendations as it considers appropriate.
+The Advisory Council is to consider and make recommendations to the Authority in the draft transport strategy, draft integration implementation plan, and draft strategic management plan.
+It is to monitor the implementation of the strategy and make recommendations as it considers appropriate.
 It is to make recommendations generally to the Authority relating to its functions.

 The Chief Executive of the Authority is required to give evidence to the Public Accounts Committee.
 The Chairman and Chief Executive are to participate at meetings of committees of the Houses of the Oireachtas and must have regard to their recommendations.

-The Authority is where possible to exercise its functions through the existing public transport authorities such as the road authorities, Irish Rail and the Railway Procurement Agency.
-The Authority may perform the functions of where it considers it is more convenient, expeditious, effective or economical.
+The Authority is, where possible, to exercise its functions through the existing public transport authorities such as the road authorities, Irish Rail and the Railway Procurement Agency.
+The Authority may perform the functions where it considers it is more convenient, expeditious, effective or economical.